lockekk/dshare-hid/PLAN.md

 - GUI loads all existing configs on startup
 - Config contains: serial number, screen dimensions, orientation, screen name, log level
 - Nov 2025: Scroll speed + invert-direction settings added; defaults follow upstream client flags and are passed to bridge launches
+- Firmware device name stored alongside the above:
+  - GUI fetches the name from the ESP32 during handshake (or on demand), shows it on each bridge tile, and persists it in each `.conf`.
+  - Config dialog lets the user edit the name (ASCII, ≤22 chars); applying changes sends CDC `SET_DEVICE_NAME` to the bridge (bridge client is temporarily stopped/restarted if it was connected).
 - Serial number used to match USB devices to config files
 - Vendor filter: only USB CDC devices with vendor ID 303a (Espressif) generate configs
 - Config file names mirror the bridge screen name (default `Bridge-<tty>`), preventing duplicate files when the client launches